teamleadercrm/api/GUIDELINES.md

 #### When to use `null` in properties

 1. In update endpoints, you can use `null` to unassign the value of a certain property.
-2. If the property is optional and you are creating it you might want to use `null` to avoid the `if`s burden.
+2. In add or create endpoints, you can choose to use `null` or to not pass optional properties.

 #### When not to use `null` in properties